Nonparametric Instrumental Variable Analysis Without Structural Equations: Debiased Inference on Functionals of Inverse Problems with No Solutions: Introduction

 where $T_P:\Hcal\to\Gcal$ maps $h\mapsto \argmin_{g\in \Gcal} \E_P(h(X)-g(Z))^2$, $r_P=\argmin_{r\in \Gcal} \E_P(Y-r(Z))^2$, and $\Hcal$, $\Gcal$ are closed linear subspaces of square-integrable functions of $X$ and of $Z$, respectively.
 For example, if these are \textit{all} square-integrable functions, then $(T_Ph)(Z)=\E_P[h(X)\mid Z]$ is the conditional expectation.

 There are two possible challenges with this: \begin{itemize} \item \textbf{The existence of solutions to \cref{eq:CMR}}.
 When we start with \cref{eq:structural} with $h_{\rm structural}\in\Hcal$ we are guaranteed a solution to \cref{eq:CMR} in $\Hcal$ by construction.
-For example, we may assume a \textit{linear} structural equation.
+For example, we may assume a \textit{linear} structural equation \citep{theil1953repeated,basmann1957generalized,sargan1958estimation,anderson2005origins}.
 Nonparametric IV (NPIV) analysis aims to relax this by allowing $h_{\rm structural}$ to be \textit{any} (square-integrable) function.
 However, this still assumes some solution exists, which is still a very substantive assumption.
 If we impose this assumption on the statistical model we consider, as done in \citet{severini2012efficiency,bennett2023sourceconditiondoublerobust,bennett2025inference,ai2012semiparametric,ai2003efficient,chen2009efficient,chen2012estimation,kallus2021causal,cui2024semiparametric} who achieve efficiency in this statistical model, then the estimator may well deteriorate very ungracefully when no perfect solution to \cref{eq:CMR} actually exists.
-This can be understood as exclusion and/or homogeneity (additive $\epsilon$) not always holding exactly, as may occur in practice. \item \textbf{The uniqueness of $\E_P[m(W;h)]$ over solutions}.
+This can be understood as exclusion and/or homogeneity (additive $\epsilon$) not always holding exactly, as may occur in practice.
+To illustrate the point: in an ``overidentified" setting with many instruments, would we really believe all instruments perfectly identify the \emph{exact same} causal effect \citep{hall2003large,andrews2019structure,andrews2025purpose}? \item \textbf{The uniqueness of $\E_P[m(W;h)]$ over solutions}.
 Even if we have solutions to \cref{eq:CMR}, there may be many, and they may not all lead to the same value of $\E_P[m(W;h)]$.
 This can be understood as instrument weakness: the variations $Z$ induces in $X$ can be insufficient to characterize the aspects of $h_{\rm structural}$ we care about.
-That $T_Ph=T_Ph'$ implies $\E_P[m(W;h)] = \E_P[m(W;h')]$ for all $h,h'\in\Hcal$ would be implied by the existence of a solution in $\Gcal$ to $T_P^*g={a_P}$, where $a_P\in\Hcal$ is the Riesz representer of $h\mapsto \E_P[m(W;h)]$ (since this implies $a_P\in\operatorname{Range}(T_P^*)\subseteq\operatorname{Ker}(T_P)^\bot$).
+That $T_Ph=T_Ph'$ implies $\E_P[m(W;h)] = \E_P[m(W;h')]$ for all $h,h'\in\Hcal$ would be implied by the existence of a solution in $\Gcal$ to $T_P^*g={a_P}$, where $a_P\in\Hcal$ is the Riesz representer of $h\mapsto \E_P[m(W;h)]$ (since this implies $a_P\in\range(T_P^*)\subseteq\kernel(T_P)^\bot$).
 These identification assumptions have been explored in \citet{severini2012efficiency,ichimura2022influence, bennett2023sourceconditiondoublerobust,bennett2025inference, vanderlaan2026nonparametricinstrumentalvariableinference,10.1257/aer.20231765}.
 However, the same conundrum arises: a solution to that linear equation may well only \textit{approximately} exist in practice. \end{itemize}